 - Antioxidant action: The effects of astaxanthin are 10 to 100 times more powerful than other antioxidants (b-carotene among others).
 The protective effect of astaxanthin against oxidation is proven against damage to DNA, membranes, and the cardiovascular system.

-- Anti-inflammatory action: Astaxanthin is an anti-inflammatory as well as a protective role against inflammation and oxidation of the mitochondria.
+- Anti-inflammatory action: protective role against inflammation and oxidation of the mitochondria.
 Its ability to decrease muscle lactic acid, and thus post-exercise pain, has been demonstrated.

 Astaxanthin, yes, but for whom?

 - Senior citizens, to improve their cognitive functions

 - Persons who are working in front of screens, to protect visual functions